 There is always this thin line between not being too hard on myself and becoming the person who I want to be.
 But after all it is inevitable to start walking on the tight-rope of self-improvement.

-In order to unlearn there needs to be the willingness to change.
+In order to unlearn we need to be willing to change.
 That’s the only reason why we should look at our behaviours, question them, detach from them and finally connect with ourselves.
 The next step is to do what is good for you – for your real you.
 And then DO IT.
 Alter it.
 Don’t do what doesn’t serve you anymore….
+(I know, it’s harder said than done, but it is possible by making conscious choices!).